HeikoBlomenkamp/100-days-of-code/r2-log.md

 Repetition of Anki flashcards, studied Swift 4.
 Created a MySQL Practice Page; added the practice page to the sololearn folder of this repo.

 ### R2D51
+Repetition of Fortran 90.
+Decided to postpone that repetition of Fortran 90.
+Reset of all environment changes; deleted VM for Fortran 90.

+### R2D52
+Repetition of Anki flashcards, studied Swift 4. thinkruby.md: Added Section 1.3.4 (Experimental debugging); upload to blomenk.bplaced.net.

+### R2D53